alexisespinosa-uptake/OpenFOAMContainers/Documentation/Usage/ComparingPerformance.md

 ExecutionTime = 734.68 s  ClockTime = 790 s
 ```

+#### Singularity container: run in parallel outside the container with local host MPICH in "hybrid mode" (non interactive)
 Now, we can use the "hybrid approach".
 For that, it is necessary to count with an MPICH installation in the local host.
 Then, the host installation of MPICH needs to be binded to the container.
 This is accomplished by defining the environmental variables SINGULARITY\_BINDPATH and SINGULARITY\_LD\_LIBRARY_PATH:

 ```bash